PrestaShop/prestashop.github.io/news/_posts/2020-12-09-pr-testing-on-prestashop.md

 ### Reproduce the bug

-The first step of PR testing is reproducing the bug (on the branch, without the PR) : This allows the tester to make sure that the “How to test” is clear and also helps to see what are the possible regressions introduced by the PR.
+The first step of PR testing is reproducing the original bug (on the branch, without the PR): This allows the QA analyst to make sure that the “How to test” is clear and also helps to see what are the possible regressions introduced by the PR.

 This is why a complete issue is necessary : the more information it contains, the easier it is to reproduce it, and to test it.

 ### Check if the Pull Request fixes the bug in the issue